 Here are ten tips to help bloggers keep their site secure:

 This is the most basic security tip, but it’s as important as ever.
-Remember, you’re only as strong as your weakest link, so every single one of your accounts needs a secure password.
-Any one of them can be used to gather sensitive information or gain access to another one of your accounts.
+Remember, you’re only as strong as your weakest link, so every single one of your accounts need a secure password.
+Anyone of them can be used to gather sensitive information or gain access to another one of your accounts.

 Strong passwords will include a variety of numbers and upper- and lowercase letters, and avoid words from the dictionary and other meaningful combinations of numbers or letters (such as your birth year, for example).
 Of course, never repeat a password for more than one site.

 Unfortunately, remembering a deluge of passwords can be a bit tricky, and writing them down or storing them on your computer is another fatal security mistake.
 Password managers are a powerful tool for making this feasible.
 This is a program that will save your passwords and automatically fill them in for you.
 Its database is controlled by one master password, meaning that you’ve shaved down the number of passwords you have to remember to a single one.
 LastPass, a favorite of mine, will also help you out by generating strong passwords.